How to use insulin index of food for better diabetes management

 When you eat, your pancreas secretes insulin to slow the release of energy from your body to allow the energy coming in from your mouth to be used up.

 I don’t know about you, but I find it hard to resist the yummy food that always seems to be available.

 We no longer have to hunt or gather our food.
-It is always available, relatively cheap and flavoured to ensure we can easily eat lots of it.
+It is always available.
+It’s relatively cheap and flavoured to ensure we can quickly eat lots of it.

-In our modern food environment, it’s hard to ‘eat to satiety’ without usually eating a little bit too much.
-It’s like we’re saving for a winter that never comes.
+In our modern food environment, it’s hard to ‘eat to satiety’ without eating a bit too much most of the time.

-Then, to make it even harder, the food industry optimises their products for ‘bliss point’ (with just the right amount of sugar, salt, fat and artificial colours and sweeteners) and creates hyper-palatable foods to drive profit.
+Then, to make it even harder, the food industry optimises for ‘bliss point’ (with just the right amount of sugar, salt, fat and artificial colours and sweeteners) to create hyper-palatable foods to drive profit.

 Unfortunately, this all has an impact on more than just our taste buds.

 If excess energy keeps coming in, the pancreas re-doubles its efforts to clear the glucose from the blood with more and more insulin.